Convex Functions and Optimization

 (6.36)#\[\begin{equation} f(\lambda \mathbf{x} + (1-\lambda)\mathbf{y}) \leq \lambda f(\mathbf{x}) + (1-\lambda)f(\mathbf{y}). \end{equation}\]

-The geometric interpretation is as follows.
+Convexity has a geometric interpretation.
 The left side represents the function value at a point on the line segment connecting \(\mathbf{x}\) and \(\mathbf{y}\), while the right side represents the corresponding point on the line segment connecting \((\mathbf{x}, f(\mathbf{x}))\) and \((\mathbf{y}, f(\mathbf{y}))\) on the graph.
-Therefore, a function is convex if and only if the line segment (called the secant line) connecting any two points on its graph lies on or above the graph itself.
-Below is a plot exemplifying convexity.
-The left panel shows a convex function, while the right panel shows a non-convex function.
+Therfore, a function is convex if and only if the line segment (called the secant line) connecting any two points on its graph lies on or above the graph itself.
+Below is a plot exemplify convexity.
+The left panel shows a convex function.
+The right panel shows a non-convex function.

 import numpy as np